longnca/longnca/README.md

 - I’m working on Python-based projects to deepen my data engineering and programming expertise.
 You can see my work on GitHub.
 - I’m teaching myself web development with Python, Django, and JavaScript stacks, aiming to build dynamic data-driven web applications.
 - I write about what I learn and my projects on my data blog.
 Check it out to see what I’m up to.
-- I’m all in for the cloud-native platform and studying for the AWS SAA-C03 exam.
+- I’m very enthusiastic about the cloud-native approach and studying for the AWS SAA-C03 exam.

 ## How to reach me: